Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Locator Map (Visitors Center)

 Wilson Creek rises below Calloway Peak near Grandfather Mountain in Avery County and flows southeast through Caldwell County before feeding the Johns River at the Burke County line.
 Its 23.3-mile stretch includes 4.6 miles designated as wild, 2.9 miles named scenic and 15.8 miles designated recreational.
 It is popular with kayakers and canoeists, anglers, swimmers and sunbathers who take to the creek’s massive boulders, as well as for hiking, biking and camping (the Pisgah Forest’s Mortimer Campground is nearby).
-Caldwell County operates a visitor/education center open April 1 to November 30.
+The 15.4-mile section from below Mortimer Campground to Johns River is a canoe/kayak run with a range of Class I-V rapids.
+The most difficult section with Class III-V rapids occurs in the gorge.
+Burke County operates a visitor center in Collettsville.

 Visit Our Sister Site